soumiljaiswal79-star/restaurant-ai-assistant-clean/README.md

 - **Styling** — Tailwind CSS with custom HSL design tokens, Framer Motion animations
 - **Markdown** — react-markdown for rich bot responses

+##  AI Integration

+This project uses conversational AI to interpret user booking requests and convert them into structured reservation data.

+### Why AI?
+Traditional booking systems require users to fill forms.
+This assistant allows natural language input such as:
+"Book a table for 4 tomorrow at 8 PM"

+The AI parses:
+- Date & time
+- Number of guests
+- Special requests

+This improves user experience and reduces booking friction.

 ## Getting Started-

 ### Prerequisites